Kaihkashan1/kaihkashan-portfolio/src/data/writing/user-journey.md

 ### My work at Adjust

-I worked with cross-functional teams to outline the following for an Education app, LearnDroid:
+I worked with cross-functional teams to outline the user journey for an Education app, LearnDroid:
 1. The steps that a user would follow to subscribe to the app.
 2. The steps that a Marketing Manager needs to take to analyze how successful their campaigns are in driving users to the app.